Tips for Fighting Oak Wilt

-It is a serious disease, having killed more than one million trees in central Texas.
+This serious disease has killed more than one million trees in central Texas.
 Unfortunately, Midland County is one of only six west Texas counties with confirmed cases of Oak Wilt, according to the Texas A&M Forest Service.

 Oak Wilt in Live Oaks can be recognized by the leaf veins turning yellow or brown while the rest of the leaf remains green (see photo below).
 Leaf drop follows and trees die in two to four months.
 In Red Oaks, leaves will wilt or suddenly turn brown and hang on the tree.
 Infected trees generally die in two weeks.